gouravbarkle/Ship-Detection/README.md

-# Problem statement
-Convolutional neural network (CNN) approach for ship detection in the ocean using a satellite image.

 # Significance of the problem
 The objective includes the detection of the ship in the ocean by using the satellite image includes the domain like marine security as primary other than traffic monitoring, illegal cargo movement, oil discharge control and sea pollution monitoring.